bugo99iot/imdb_sentiment_analysis/README.md

 IMDB reviews' statistical and sentiment analysis

 # Project
-I have written about this project [here]:
+I have written about this project [here].

 # License
 Released under version 2.0 of the [Apache License].